 Want to try learning Spanish for the first time or want a total immersion experience.

-Want to make use of your experience or interest in nursery education or working with disabled children.
+Want to make use of your experience or interest in pre-school nursery education.

 Free time in Ecuador